-While many of the members played music together growing up, the band really began (as many bands do) in an unheated garage -- this one adjacent to guitarist Barry Pittman's wood-working shop -- in the winter of 2013.
-Pittman, drummer Pete Rettaliata, bassist Jim Phelan, and keyboardist Mike Phelan held spontaneous jam sessions that became more and more regular.
+While many of the members played music together growing up, the band really began (as many bands do) in an unheated garage -- this one adjacent to guitarist Barry Pittman's wood-working shop.
+In the winter of 2013, Pittman, drummer Pete Rettaliata, bassist Jim Phelan, and keyboardist Mike Phelan kept warm with spontaneous jam sessions that became more and more regular.
 While they were usually open and welcoming to anybody showing up to play, the band began to take form when rhythm guitarist Jamie Hoyler and lead singer Rayzor Lazor joined the jams.
-Under the same desire to write original songs and play unique takes on b-side covers, the band began to rehearse more regularly.
-Their first show came in late May of 2014, at local bar Declan Quinn's, under the name of The Dirty Vice Band.
-The name and the lineup stuck, and the group enjoyed a successful summer performing mainly on Fire Island.
-Percussionist Doug Meehan joined in July, and the band grew to seven members.
-Over the fall and winter of that year, the band converted the garage into a studio and holed up in the "Clubhouse" to develop their original work and tighten up their play as a band.
-Backup singer Liz Bannon joined in April of 2015 as The Dirty Vice Band grew to eight members, sometimes up to eleven with the addition of horns.
-After another successful summer, playing everywhere from Fire Island, to Brooklyn, to Rhode Island, the band focused on developing an album, spending the winter of 2015-16 recording and writing more original music.
-With a plan to release an album within the year, the band embarks on another summer tour, geared up and ready to play anywhere at anytime.
+With the same desire to write original songs and play unique takes on b-side covers, the band began to rehearse more formally and their first show came in late May of 2014, at local bar Declan Quinn's, under the name of The Dirty Vice Band.
+The name and the lineup stuck, and the group enjoyed a successful summer performing locally on Fire Island.
+Percussionist Doug Meehan joined in July, and the band grew to seven core members, sometimes expanding to 10 or 11 with the addition of vocalist, Liz Bannon, and a horn section.